Semiconductor Physics (UESTC) UESTC2028

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

-Due to the nature of the coursework and sequencing of courses, it is not possible to reassess the homework/tutorial exercises or practical skills assessment.
-The initial grade on these will be used when calculating the resit grade.
+Due to the nature of the coursework and sequencing of courses, it is not possible to reassess the homework/tutorial exercises and report.
+The initial grades on these coursework items will be used when calculating the resit grade.

 Course Aims